minlebay/zg_processing/README.md

 ---
 # Processing Service

-The Processing Service is a part of the Message Generator and Router Project.
+The Processing Service is a part of the ZmeyGorynych Project.
 It processes messages received from the router and integrates with Kafka for message brokering.

 ## Components